EmbarkStudios/cargo-deny/docs/src/cli/README.md

 # Command Line Tool

-cargo-deny can be used either as a command line tool or a [Rust crate](https://crates.io/crates/cargo-deny).
+cargo-deny can be used either as a command line tool or as a [Rust crate](https://crates.io/crates/cargo-deny).
 Let's focus on the command line tool capabilities first.